jolie/jolie/CONTRIBUTING.md

 # How can I contribute?

 There are many ways in which you can contribute, of which we point out a few below.
-If you have an idea that does not fall into any of the categories below, do not be discouraged: quite simply, we have probably not thought of it, and we would like to hear from you!
+If you have an idea that does not fall into any of the categories below, do not be discouraged: quite simply, we have probably not thought of it, and we would like to hear from you.
+See [how to get in touch](https://github.com/jolie/jolie#get-in-touch) and our [list of maintainers](MAINTAINERS.md).

 ## Code